-How can I add shortcuts to files on my hard disk in the Shortcuts Navigation?
+How can I add shortcuts to files and folders on my hard disk and Internet links in the Shortcuts Navigation?

 Add links via drag & drop